anshikagupta1790/OrangeHRMTest/README.md

-Objective : To automate OrangeHRM web application.
+Objective : To automate OrangeHRM web application..

 Test Approach :
 ●OrangeHRM is a web application, so I have decided to use the Selenium tool to create Automation Test scripts.